trusttechnologies/lat_trust_mobile_android_trust-identify_library/methods.md

    ## notifyEvent()

-This method is used to report a change in the device to the server use the trust id that the user obtained do not expect trust in the response
+This method is used to report a change in the device to the server use the trustResponse id that the user obtained do not expect trustResponse in the response

 *14/11/2018: Currently this method returns error code 404 in its onFailure method*

 **Params**
-- **String:** trustId  ,id unique trust
+- **String:** trustId  ,id unique trustResponse
 - **String:** packageName  ,package name in context
 - **String:** eventType
 - **String:** eventValue